 Fieldwork in this context posed methodological, and, of course ethical dilemmas.
 One dilemma was my dependence on the rebels for practical advice, and my need to trust them to ensure my personal security.
-During fieldwork, I was completely reliant the rebels’ knowledge of the local situation.
+During fieldwork, I was completely reliant on the rebels’ knowledge of the local situation.
 I had to trust their advice on where to go and where not to go.
 My control over the situation was turned upside down – it was the rebels, not I, who had control of my fieldwork situation.
 As an outsider, I had to trust the rebels with whom I lived, and I had to acknowledge their stories ‘as truths’ in order to be included.

 Conducting ethnographic fieldwork in an insecure and unpredictable region is also emotionally tense.
 I often found myself being suspicious of what people said, and I sometimes had doubts about whether I could trust my interlocutors.
 I felt a lack of control over the situation, and I experienced difficulties getting close to my interlocutors.
 I sometimes had doubts about my own security, and I worried about all the things that could go wrong in a conflict area.
 I wondered to what degree I could trust my informants accounts and advices and what I would do in a situation of real danger.
 I also felt guilty about being close to a rebel group that had been causing so much harm to others.
 In the field, I knew that the safest way to conduct fieldwork was to be accepted by the group.
 Becoming included would enable me to get access to more dimensions of their lives.
 As a way to ‘manage’ the many feelings on a personal level, I kept notebooks and field diaries.
 The daily writing became a means of not only reviewing my data but also as a way to regain some kind of control and to manage my feelings of anxiety, fear and suspicion of others.
 However, just because I realized that these emotions were perfectly normal and predictable under the circumstances of fieldwork did not reduce their intensity.
 Although I sometimes had doubts about my fieldwork and the potential danger it could pose to myself and my interlocutors, I did not experience my fieldwork as naive or dangerous at the time.
-This was partly because I was working with co-workers whom I trusted but also because I believe that my interlocutors had a genuine interest in talking to me about their lives so that their situation could be known to outsiders.
+This was partly because I was working with coworkers whom I trusted but also because I believe that my interlocutors had a genuine interest in talking to me about their lives so that their situation could be known to outsiders.

 In anthropology, we know the importance of integrating our subjectivity into our research.
 We have to learn how to balance the situation, how to be involved in our informants’ daily lives (to get good data but also out of care for our interlocutors) while also learning how to detach ourselves.
 Interpretation, including interpretation of ethnographic data, requires some detachment from the situation.
 This is why analyzing fieldwork data takes months or years.
 The detachment is necessary so that we do not misinterpret the data.
 Achieving this detachment in violence-prone situations is difficult.
 One technique of achieving detachment is to be aware of signs of over-empathizing with informants, what Robben (1996) called ‘ethnographic seduction’.